 Inside the Volcano Iceland: Getting There and Logistics

-The actual volcano, Thrihnukagigur, is about halfway between Reykjavik and the Golden Circle area.
-The meeting point is at the Blue Mountain Cabin which is the bottom of the ski lifts.
+Thrihnukagigur Volcano Iceland is about halfway between Reykjavik and the Golden Circle area in South Iceland.
+The departure point for this Iceland volcano exploration is at the Blue Mountain Cabin which is the bottom of the ski lifts.

 There are excellent instructions for all options on the fantastic Inside the Volcano website here.

-The easiest way to book is to use the big green Book now button on the website!
+The easiest way to book the Inside the Volcano tour Iceland is to use the big green Book now button on the website.
 This will give you all available days, times, pick up options etc.

-This will be a slightly biased what to wear as I visited on literally the last week of the season and it was quite cold.
-However, as the volcano is quite high up and Iceland seldom gets that hot in the summer I would imagine most of the same would still apply!
+This will be slightly biased what to wear as I visited on literally the last week of the season and it was quite cold.
+However, as the volcano is quite high up and Iceland seldom gets that hot in the summer I would imagine most of the same would still apply.

-Shoes are the most important thing.
+Shoes are the most important thing for your inside of a volcano tour.
 The hike along the lava fields has quite a bit of uneven terrain so really sturdy running shoes or preferably hiking boots will be of most use.

-I would also bring a hat and gloves just in case – the hike is on a very open lava field and the wind gets very strong!
+I would also bring a hat and gloves just in case – the hike is on a very open lava field and the wind gets very strong.
 The weather in Iceland changes frequently and dramatically.

-I would definitely recommend taking the team up on the free hire of the bright yellow raincoats – they were very needed!
-And they add a bit of The Handmaid’s Tale feel to the pictures when combined with the open lava fields!
+I would definitely recommend taking the team up on the free hire of the bright yellow raincoats – they were very needed.
+And they add a bit of The Handmaid’s Tale feel to the pictures when combined with the open lava fields.

 If you have a backpack this is the best thing to bring with you.
-There is storage at base camp for the backpack so I just took my phone and my camera inside the volcano.
+There is storage at volcano base camp for the backpack so I just took my phone and my camera inside the volcano.

 The cabin where you meet and the base camp both have toilets.
 You will also be given warm beverages at base camp and wonderfully delicious Icelandic lamb soup (or a vegetarian option) after you have been down in the volcano.

-As this is Iceland there is wifi everywhere – of course!
+As this is Iceland there is wifi everywhere – of course.

-Volcano Iceland: The walk
+Iceland Volcano Tourism: The walk

 The walk is 3km each way.
 It is quite flat but the ground is rough and uneven thus the need for good shoes.
-The website suggests you should be moderately fit and I think this is a good description.
+The Inside the Volcano website suggests you should be moderately fit and I think this is a good description.

 There are also a few stops along the way where you can peer into holes into the earth as the guide explains how volcanoes work.
-I didn’t do well listening here as I was taking too many photos!
+I didn’t do well listening here as I was taking too many photos.

 Inside the Volcano Iceland: Base Camp

 This was the group with whom you would descend into the volcano.
 For those staying behind there were warm beverages and wifi.

 When it was my group’s turn we were given a safety briefing and harnesses and helmets.
 We also received our souvenir Inside the Volcano bandanas.

-Inside the Volcano Iceland: Inside the Volcano!!!
+Inside the Volcano Iceland: Inside the actual Volcano

 Inside the Volcano have done a great job lighting the inside so that you can clearly see those colours but it is still atmospheric.
-Apparently, it is always 4 degrees celsius in the volcano all year round – it was warmer than it was outside the volcano for us!
+Apparently, it is always 4 degrees Celsius in the volcano all year round – it was warmer than it was outside the volcano for us.

 The inside is a large cavern and the colours change in intensity as you move around.
 I personally thought the best photos were the ones taken looking up – particularly when the lift was going up or down.
 It was tough to get perspective without the lift in the shot as you can see.

-It started snowing while we were in the volcano – first of the season!
+It started snowing while we were in the volcano – first of the season.
 This created a lovely effect of the snowflakes falling down into the volcano like glistening drops of water.

 After our thirty minutes at the bottom, it was back on the lift and up and out to base camp.
-Including the lift the total trip is about 45 minutes.
+Including the lift the total trip duration is about 45 minutes.

 Inside the Volcano Iceland: The Finish

-Once back at base camp I had some delicious lamb stew (vegetarian was also available).
+Once back at Inside the Volcano base camp I had some delicious lamb stew (vegetarian was also available).
 Then it was time to get our bright yellow raincoats and head back to the cabin and home.

 Once back to the cabin you are free to head off or wait for your return coach.

 Iceland and this tour is literally the only place in the world where you can go inside a volcano so it is a special experience.
-It is so stunning inside and there was something quite magical about the time spent inside.
+The volcano is so stunning inside and there was something quite magical about the time spent inside.

 Here are 2 great links for the Northern Lights:

 ⇒ a fantastic phone app to take photos of the Northern Lights

-Other Tour Options:
+Other Iceland Tour Options: